 - Cooking equipment (pots, pans, camp stove, dish detergent, feast gear including a mug on a strap to hang from your belt)

 - Food (cooler items including fruit, veggies and cold cuts, boxed/canned non-perishables, drinks including water and alcohol).
-The camp store has real food – fruits and veggies, bread, pastries, even some meat and dairy, and there’s a Super Wal-Mart about 20 minutes from the site, so don’t bring a week’s worth – it’ll only spoil in the heat and rain anyway.
+The camp store has real food, so don’t bring a week’s worth – it’ll only spoil in the heat and rain anyway.
 And yes, you can eat at the food court instead of cooking, but it will cost a lot more than making it yourself.

 - Toiletries (soap & shampoo, towels, medications, 1st aid kit, bug spray, sunscreen, earplugs for light sleepers, safety pins, plastic trash bags, clothes pins to hang wet clothes, tissues)